 GameRankings: PSP: 69%

 EA beat Activision to the punch for releasing a WWII shooter on the PSP.
 2006 was another slow year for Medal of Honor.
-Call of Duty was unleashed on next generation consoles while everyone was wondering if Medal of Honor had finally died.
-Heroes was praised for controlling well on PSP and looking very good, but it was really short and offered nothing new from previous games in the series.
+Call of Duty was unleashed on next-generation consoles while everyone was wondering if Medal of Honor had finally died.
+Heroes were praised for controlling well on PSP and looking very good, but it was really short and offered nothing new from previous games in the series.
 It was a hit with PSP fans and went on to have a sequel less than a year later.
-It seems that PSP owners were deperate for a good shooter because it was one of the best selling PSP games, and best selling MoH games in a long time.
+It seems that PSP owners were desperate for a good shooter because it was one of the best selling PSP games, and best selling MoH games in a long time.
 The high sales garnered a sequel.